Keenethics > Blog > Scrum, Kanban, Lean, XP, or Waterfall: How to Choose Your Optimal Development Methodology?

 The five essential XP values include:

-1. Communication — in order to share knowledge with the team
+1. Communication — sharing knowledge with the team

-2. Courage — in order to take decisive actions that will bring the team closer to the expected result
+2. Courage — taking decisive actions that will bring the team closer to the expected result

 Also, there are three roles in Extreme Programming: